nikandfor/batch/README.md

 ## How it works

 * Each worker adds its work to a shared batch.
-* If there are no more workers ready to commit the last one runs commit, the others wait.
+* If there are no more workers in the queue the last one executes commit, the others wait.
 * Every worker in the batch gets the same result and error.

 ## Usage

 ```
 // General pattern is
-// Queue.In -> Enter -> defer Exit -> Commit/Cancel/return/panic
+// Queue.In -> Enter -> defer Exit -> add work to the batch -> Commit/Cancel/panic/return

 var sum int